 - Self-hosting option for infrastructure control

-- Works with any MCP-compatible client including Claude, Cursor, and ChatGPT
+- Works with MCP-compatible clients including Claude, Cursor, and ChatGPT

 Considerations